All Episodes

 So Bush got her twice last night, too.

-Now, this was I mean, here's you want Hillary looking that way, Cliff.
+Now, this was, I mean, here's, you want Hillary looking that way, Cliff.

-That's the way she really is, chewing gum during the State of the Union address and glaring at the president of the United States.
+That's the way she really is, chewing gum during the State of the Union address and glaring at the President of the United States.

-It was uh It was a home run.
+It was a home run.

-I gotta run.
+I got to run.

 Don't go away.

-It wasn't a seeing eye dog, it's a bomb-sniffing dog that was injured in Afghanistan.
+It was a bomb-sniffing dog that was injured in Afghanistan.

-The dog was given a discharge to be with its handler, who uh was also injured in the same incident.
+The dog was given a discharge to be with its handler, who was also injured in the same incident.

 So I apologize.